andrewendlinger/test_data/README.md

 2. **Update Version and Commit**

-    Update the version in the `README.md` file and commit the change:
+    Update the version in the `README.md` file and commit the change.
+Additionally, create a tag for that specific version.

     ```bash
     ❯ git add README.md